sparkleo-io/flutter_ota/README.md

 4. Choose the firmware update type (`updateType`) and firmware type (`firmwareType`):

 * `updateType`:
-    * 1: For traditional OTA updates using a binary file or URL.
-    * 2: For custom OTA updates implemented on the ESP32 side.
+    * Update Type 1: ESP-IDF/Espressif Firmware Update
+      If updateType is set to 1, it indicates that the firmware update follows the ESP-IDF/Espressif framework.
+In this case, you'll typically perform OTA updates using binary files and utilize the NimBLE Bluetooth stack.

+    * Update Type 2: Arduino-Based Firmware Update
+      If updateType is set to 2, it suggests that the firmware update is based on the Arduino framework for ESP32.
+This could involve custom OTA update logic implemented on the ESP32 side, possibly using specific GATT services and characteristics for communication.
+      By checking the updateType parameter, you can adapt your OTA update logic to the specific requirements of the firmware implementation.
+This ensures compatibility and seamless OTA updates for different types of ESP32 firmware.
 * `firmwareType`:
     * 1: For binary firmware files stored in your Flutter project assets.
     * 2: To select a binary firmware file from the device storage.